explainers-by-googlers/cross-origin-storage/polyfill/README.md

 The **Cross-Origin Storage (COS) Polyfill** provides a JavaScript implementation of the proposed [Cross-Origin Storage (COS) API](https://github.com/explainers-by-googlers/cross-origin-storage), enabling web applications to store and retrieve large files securely across origins with explicit user consent.

 > [!CAUTION]
 > This polyfill doesn't actually work as the final API would.
 It still stores files redundantly as it can't overcome storage partitioning.
-It aims at emulating the behavior of the `navigator.crossOriginStorage.requestFileHandle()` function.
+It aims at emulating the behavior of the `navigator.crossOriginStorage.requestFileHandles()` function.

 ## Overview